ayobaj/ayobaj/README.md

-<h1 align="center">I'm Ayomide Bajulaye</h1>
-<h3 align="center">A dedicated Software Engineer with a passion for crafting impactful Mobile / Web applications.
+<h3 align="left">A dedicated Software Engineer with a passion for crafting impactful Mobile / Web applications.
 I'm deeply fascinated by the art of System Design, where I excel in simplifying intricate concepts into elegant solutions.
 In addition to my technical endeavors, I advocate for collaborative development and ongoing learning within the Software Engineering realm.
 I stay up-to-date with the latest technologies and methodologies, striving to remain at the cutting edge of the dynamic tech landscape.
 Feel free to reach out to me via email at ayobaj007@gmail.com.
 Let's build the next innovative idea together 🤝.</h3>

 - 📫 How to reach me **ayobaj007@gmail.com**